-- 3. Select a route criterion for the route: - "With highways"Highways and major traffic arteries are given priority. - "Avoid highways"Highways are avoided as far as possible. - ▶ "Fast route" Fast route, being a combination of the shortest possible route and the fastest roads. - "Short route"Short route, irrespective of how fast or slow progress will be. - ▶ The route criterion is selected.
+- 3. Select a route criterion for the route: - "With highways" Highways and main traffic thoroughfares are selected. - "Avoid highways"Highways are avoided if possible. - ▶ "Fast route" short time through combination of the shortest possible distance and routes that can be driven quickly - "Short route" short distance without taking time into account - ▶ The route criterion is selected.

-- Select any additional criteria for the route, if necessary: - "Dynamic route" Automatic rerouting due to traffic obstructions.
-Depending on road type and the kind and extent of the traffic obstruction, the guided route may lead through the traffic obstruction. - "Avoid tollroads"Toll roads are avoided as far as possible. - "Avoid ferries"Ferries are avoided as far as possible. - The route criterion is selected.
+- Select any additional criteria for the route, if necessary: - "Dynamic route" Automatic changing of the route in the event of traffic obstructions.
+Depending on road type and the kind and extent of the traffic obstruction, the guided route may lead through the traffic obstruction. - "Avoid tollroads"Tollroads are avoided if possible. - "Avoid ferries"Ferries are avoided if possible. - The route criterion is selected.